 Kaufer was asked about a number of things concerning the industry of travel and online reviews.
-Here are some of his thoughts on the matter, as well as on other issues like fake reviews, TripAdvisor’s series of acquisitions, and more.
+Here are some of his thoughts on the matter, as well as on other issues like fake reviews, TripAdvisor’s series of acquisitions (including Viator), and more.

 On what online reviews mean to today’s consumers and travelers:

 “I think it is very reasonable for an Internet-savvy consumer to be skeptical of what they read, be it on Amazon, eBay, on TripAdvisor or be it on CNN.
 I think all travelers need to do is try TripAdvisor to find out that the wisdom of the crowds really works better than anything else out there.
 With our traffic stats: That’s what’s happened.
 They’ve tried it.
 It’s worked so they come back, and that’s how we keep posting such amazing traffic numbers.”